sohamsshah/insight-jainism/docs/Insights/Why_women_cannot_get_moksh.md

 ## So does Jainism see women as weak species?

-Like how we see humans stronger to other animals in terms of body structure, based on the **Sanhanans** we just learnt - it is rightly to conclude that yes, male bodies are stronger than of a female body.

 Just as we perceive humans as stronger than other animals based on physical structure, according to the different types of **Sanhanans** we've just discussed, it is reasonable to conclude that male bodies are generally stronger than female bodies.

 But this is very subjective.
 Reiterating again, the measure of strength is not gender but the **Sanhanan** they possess.